Citric472/phase-1-flatdango-challenge/README.md

 - Users can purchase a ticket for a movie, with the number of available tickets decreasing on the frontend.
 - No persistence is needed for ticket purchases.

+## Prerequisite Data

+Use the provided `db.json` file for your local server.